laurafbind/laurafbind/README.md

 [📧 Email](mailto:laurafebi02@gmail.com) •
 [💼 LinkedIn](https://www.linkedin.com/in/laurafbind)

-Feel free to explore my repos or reach out for collaboration, mentoring, or a good chat about tech and impact. ☕
+Feel free to explore my repos or reach out for collaboration or a good chat about tech and impact. ☕

 ---